 Others offer reward points that don’t have a clearly specified value.
 Be sure to understand how valuable the points are before committing to a specific card.

 If you’re not a heavy gas user, then you might be better off with a general rewards credit card that allows you to earn points for purchases in other categories as well.
 In fact, some of these rewards programs are pumping up incentives by offering accelerated rewards in rotating quarterly categories including gas.
 Cards with rotating bonus categories include Chase Freedom and the Discover it® Cash Back.

 Understand the card’s terms

-That means consumers should watch out for high APRs, late payment fees, overlimit fees, and enticing introductory offers designed to lure consumers in need of credit.
-Some also charge an annual fee, says Ridout, so make sure you understand the card’s terms and fees.
+Private-label gas cards especially can have less competitive rates and terms, on par with subprime cards offered to those with credit problems.
+That means consumers should watch out for high APRs, late payment fees, overlimit fees and enticing introductory offers designed to lure consumers in need of credit.

 If you’d wipe out the rebate savings from a gas rewards card by paying a high APR or fees.
 If you think you might carry a balance or incur late fees, you should be looking for a general purpose card that offers the best possible terms.

 It can be easy to get excited about earning 3 percent cash back on gas, but you really have to consider how much savings that really is.
 According to the U.S. Department of Energy, the average fuel economy for a passenger car is about 24 miles per gallon.
 And the average driver traveled 12,724 miles in 2020, according to the U.S. Department of Transportation Federal Highway Administration.

 Someone driving 13,000 miles, in a car that gets 24 miles to the gallon, will consume about 542 gallons per year.
 Based on the current average price of a gallon of gasoline, which is $3.78, this will cost about $2,048 per year.